drunarayan/barospection/README.md

 #### Please complete these steps including ``Project 0`` ahead of the first session

 * [Access Online OpenStax Astronomy Textbook here](https://openstax.org/books/astronomy-2e/pages/1-introduction)
-* Complete ```Project 0.2: First Login to JupyterHub  - What is JupyterLab - Jupyter Notebooks - Learn Basics``` should be available for you to create your first lines of code in Python for this class.
-I encourage you to click the first project below, ***login with your username and password as identified in the previous paragraphs***.
-See if you can complete this ahead of our first session!
+* Complete ```Project 0-3: First Login to Jupyter & Slack and other introductory assignments``` which should be available for you to create your first lines of code in Markdown & Python for this class.
+I encourage you to click each of the Project 0-3 Notebooks below, ***login with your username and password as identified in the previous paragraphs***.
+See if you can complete these ahead of our first 2 introductory sessions!

 ### Class Star Target List for Spectra, Adjusted RA/Dec and Imaging Status